academe/Omnipay-Wirecard/README.md

     $complete_purchase_request = $gateway->completePurchase();

-The message will be signed to check for alteration enroute, so the gateway needs to be given the `secret` when instantiating it.
+The message will be signed to check for alteration en route, so the gateway needs to be given the `secret` when instantiating it.

 Here `$complete_purchase_request` will contain all the data needed to parse the